 ICRCLLM - Course

-This course, delivered in French, focuses on the study of non-state armed groups in contemporary armed conflicts and how international law regulates their actions.
+This course focuses on the study of non-state armed groups in contemporary armed conflicts and how international law regulates their actions.

 Geneva Academy of International Humanitarian Law and Norwegian centre for Human Rights